← Back to blog

 The spectral convergence also means that an adversary who attempts to concentrate trust through repeated mixing is fighting the algebraic structure.
 Each mixing step moves the coherence vector closer to uniform, not further from it.
 Trust concentration requires earning, not transferring.

-The Infinite Horizon Guarantee
+The Infinite Horizon Invariant

 Consider a robot deployed in a home for 10 years.
 It processes interactions at 200 Hz.
 That is 63 billion ticks.
 At each tick, the mixing matrix is applied to the coherence vector.